 AIHA is also a frequent problem in patients with systemic lupus erythematosus (SLE), occurring in up to 10 percent of patients.
 This subject is discussed separately.
 (See "Hematologic manifestations of systemic lupus erythematosus in adults", section on 'Autoimmune hemolytic anemia'.)

-A variety of factors may initiate the antibody production in warm agglutinin AIHA.
-This issue is discussed in detail elsewhere.
+A variety of factors may initiate the antibody production in warm agglutinin autoimmune hemolytic anemia (AIHA).
+This issue is discussed in detail separately.
 (See "Pathogenesis of autoimmune hemolytic anemia: Warm agglutinins and drugs", section on 'Genesis of antibody production'.)
 Reviewed briefly, most cases are idiopathic, in that no underlying disorder or direct cause can be found.